pipelight/nixos-tidy/README.md

 }
 ```

-# Extra utils

-Some other small utilities that may happened to be useful.

-## Allow-unfree
+## Allow-unfree (with regex)

-Cherry pick the unfree software you want to allow (can use regex!!)
+Cherry pick the unfree software you want to allow (can and should use regex!!)

 ```nix
 #default.nix